 18. In case of any query pertaining to remote e-voting, please visit Help & FAQs section of KFin Technologies Pvt.
 Ltd. website i.e. https://evoting.kfintech.com or contact KFin Technologies Pvt.
-Ltd. at Telephone No.: 1800 345 4001 (toll-free).
+Ltd. at Telephone No.: 1800 309 4001 (toll-free).
 The members may also contact the following designated officer at KFin's office:

-Mr. Raj Kumar Kale KFin Technologies Private Limited Selenium Building, Tower-B, Plot No- 31 & 32, Gachibowli, Financial District, Nanakramguda, Serilingampally, Hyderabad, 500 032 Phone: +91 40 67162222 email: evoting@kfintech.com
+Mr. D Suresh Babu KFin Technologies Private Limited Selenium Tower-B, Plot 31 & 32, Financial District, Nanakramguda, Serilingampally Mandal, Hyderabad, 500 032, Telangana email: evoting@kfintech.com

-19. The Board of Directors of the Company, at its meeting held on 12th November, 2020, has appointed Dr. S. Chandrasekaran, failing him Mr. Rupesh Agarwal, failing him Mr. Shashikant Tiwari, Partners, M/s.
-Chandrasekaran Associates, Company Secretaries, as the Scrutinizer for conducting the remote e-voting process as well as the electronic voting at the AGM (Insta Poll) in a fair and transparent manner.
-The Scrutinizer shall, immediately after the conclusion of voting at the AGM, first unblock and determine the votes cast at the meeting, and there-after unblock the votes cast through remote e-voting, on both occasions in the presence of at least two (2) witnesses not being in the employment of the Company, and prepare not later than 48 hours of conclusion of the meeting, a consolidated Scrutinizer's Report of the total votes cast in favour or against, if any, and submit the same to the Chairman of the Company or in his absence to Dr. Lalit Bhasin, Independent Non-Executive Director and Chairman, Audit Committee and Nomination and Remuneration Committee, as authorized by the Board, whereupon the Chairman/Dr. Bhasin shall declare the result forthwith.
+19. The Board of Directors of the Company, at its meeting held on 11thAugust, 2021, has appointed Mr. Rupesh Agarwal, failing him Dr. S. Chandrasekaran, failing him Mr. Shashikant Tiwari, Partners, M/s.
+Chandrasekaran Associates, Company Secretaries, as the Scrutinizer for conducting the remote e-voting process as well as the electronic voting at the AGM(Insta Poll) in a fair and transparent manner.
+The Scrutinizer shall, immediately after the conclusion of voting at the AGM, first unblock and determine the votes cast at the meeting, and there-after unblock the votes cast through remote e-voting, on both occasions in the presence of at least two (2) witnesses not being in the employment of the Company, and prepare within prescribed time, a consolidated Scrutinizer's Report of the total votes cast in favour or against, if any, and submit the same to the Chairman of the Company or in his absence to Dr. Lalit Bhasin, Independent Non-Executive Director and Chairman, Audit Committee and Nomination and Remuneration Committee, as authorized by the Board, whereupon the Chairman/Dr. Bhasin shall declare the result forthwith.
 The resolutions, if passed by the requisite majority, shall be deemed to have been passed on the date of the AGM.
 Once declared, the result shall be notified to the Stock Exchanges and uploaded on the website of the Company and RTA.